 Note: The temporary tire size for your vehicle may be different from this example.
+Tire Quality Grades do not apply to this type of tire.

-- 1. T: Indicates a type of tire, designated by the Tire and Rim Association (T&RA), that is intended for temporary service on cars, SUVs, minivans and light trucks. - trucks.
+1. T: Indicates a type of tire, designated by the Tire and Rim Association (T&RA), that is intended for temporary service on cars, SUVs, minivans and light trucks.

-2. 145: Indicates the nominal width of the tire in millimeters from sidewall edge to sidewall edge.
+- 2. 145: Indicates the nominal width of the tire in millimeters from sidewall edge to sidewall edge.
 In general, the larger the number, the wider the tire. - 3.
 80: Indicates the aspect ratio which gives the tire's ratio of height to width.
 Numbers of 70 or lower indicate a short sidewall. - 4.
 D: Indicates a "diagonal" type tire. - R: Indicates a "radial" type tire. - 5.
 16: Indicates the wheel or rim diameter in inches.
 If you change your wheel size, you will have to purchase new tires to match the new wheel diameter.